arthur-jacquin/edit/tutor.def.md

 Moreover, it means that you can use any combination of these steps.
 For example, you can use replace without searching first, if you don't need subpatterns.
-This way it unifies the replace process, wether it's a small replace of a word you selected with the running selection or big search-and-replace operation across the whole file.
+This way it unifies the replace process, whether it's a small replace of a word you selected with the running selection or big search-and-replace operation across the whole file.